calebtuttle/calebtuttle.github.io/notes/salience-maps-of-affordances-applications.md

   - Review its uses in various fields (especially computer vision)
 - Affordance
   - An affordance is a capacity for action.
     - "The most vivid cases of affordance perception are those in which we experience an action not just as *available* but as positively *solicited*."
+"Perhaps the metaphor of solicitation can be cashed out in terms of the afforded action being strongly potentiated" (p.
+9).
       - Source: [McClelland](http://wrap.warwick.ac.uk/116500/2/WRAP-mental-affordance-hypothesis-McClelland-2019.pdf)
       - NOTE: Maybe we think of the salience map as accounting for this?
 Not only are certain actions differently available to different people, but certain actions are differently inviting.
         - For example, the screaming baby solicits the mother's response more than a stranger's response.